rvdkooy/rvdkooy.github.io/_posts/01-08-2015-installing-blog-with-github-pages.md

 Jekyll comes as a ruby gem/package and therefore we have to install ruby and the ruby devkit first.
 Getting ruby and the devkit working on a windows machine is not very straightforward as I was expecting, so these are the steps that I had to follow to get it working on my machine:

-{% highlight text %}
+{% highlight c %}
 cinst ruby
 cinst ruby2.devkit
-cd c:\tools\devkit
+{% endhighlight %}

+goto the c:\tools\devkit folder and type:

+{% highlight text %}
 ruby dk.rb init

 edit the file config.yml and add below the 3 dashes:
 - C:\tools\ruby21

 ruby dk.rb install
 {% endhighlight %}

+This will configure the ruby devkit, which we need to be able to run Jekyll.

-now install Jekyll:
+Now install Jekyll:

 {% highlight c %}
 gem install jekyll
 {% endhighlight %}

 For code snippets in my articles I use text highlighting in my markdown files.
-This is parsed by Pygments which is depending on Python.
-Because I don't want to depend on all these development environments I decided to use Rouge to parse my highlighted text, which is build on top of ruby.
-To change this I had to install Rouge first and configure Jelyll to use the Rouge parser to parse my highlighted text snippets.
+This is parsed by the Jekyll plugin Pygments.rb which is depending on Python.
+We now need to install python2 (pygments.rb gem does not work with Python3)

 {% highlight c %}

-gem install rouge
+cinst python2

 {% endhighlight %}

-Open your Jekyll _config.yml file (it is in the root of your website) and add the following line:

-{% highlight yml %}

-highlighter: rouge

-{% endhighlight %}

-With this, you should be ready to start, now type:
+With this, you should be ready to start, now from your website root folder type:

 {% highlight c %}